Played by: Neil Patrick Harris

 - Adorkable: He can't talk to girls, he thinks that Captain Hammer and Penny are "probably going to French kiss or something" and is played by Neil Patrick Harris.

 - Anti-Villain: Has shades of Woobie, Destroyer of Worlds and Well-Intentioned Extremist.
 Loses the latter by the end.

 - Beware the Nice Ones: He has genuinely good intentions for both the world and in his friendship with Penny, but ends up being pushed far enough by Captain Hammer for him to try to break his rule of Thou Shalt Not Kill.

-- Cannot Talk to Women: Mostly because of how painfully, painfully shy he is.
+- Cannot Talk to Women: Or at least to Penny, mostly because of how painfully, painfully shy he is.